lungoruscello/PyGridAgg/README.md

 **Auto-sizing**:
 `from_points` automatically adjusts the grid bounds to encompass all provided points, then divides the spatial domain into the specified number of grid cells.
-Alternatively, grid layouts [can also be defined](TODO) from bounding boxes, as well as from centre coordinates and side dimensions.
+Alternatively, grid layouts [can also be defined](#defining-grid-layouts) from bounding boxes, as well as from centre coordinates and side dimensions.

 **Point aggregation**:
-The two quickstart examples use the `CountAggregator` and `WeightedAverageAggregator` to respectively compute the number and average magnitude of earthquakes within grid cells.
-Three additional [point aggregators](#built-in-data-aggregators) are available and users can implement their own via [subclassing](#customisation).
+The quickstart examples respectively use the `CountAggregator` and `WeightedAverageAggregator` to compute the number and average magnitude of earthquakes within grid cells.
+Three additional [point aggregators](#built-in-data-aggregators) are available and users can implement their own via subclassing.

 **Plotting**:
 The `plot` method is only available when `matplotlib` is installed (optional dependency)